 Naomi realizes that Boaz would be a good provider for Ruth, as it is the practice of the Jewish people at that time for a dead man’s kinsmen to marry and provide for the widow.
 Boaz recognizes Ruth is “a woman of noble character” (Ruth 2:11) and meets with the elders to arrange that he be the “kinsman” who “redeems” the widow Ruth and takes her as a wife.
 Boaz also provides for Naomi in her old age.

-So Ruth and Boaz marry and have a son Obed, who is the great-grandfather of King David from whom was descended Jesus on both His maternal and adopted-paternal bloodline.
+So Ruth and Boaz marry and have a son Obed, who is the great-grandfather of King David and from whom Jesus was descended through both His maternal and adopted-paternal bloodline.

 Ruth’s deeper meaning

 The Book of Ruth, one of the shortest books in the Bible, is all about family.
 It is a story of a multi-generational earthly family of Naomi, Ruth, Boaz and Obed, bound together by loyalty, respect, mutual caring, giving and faith in God.
 In family and marriage Ruth finds redemption through the union with Boaz, a faithful man of God.
-Naomi too as kinswoman, mother and widow is cared for by him as well.
+Boaz cared for Naomi too as kinswoman, mother and widow.

 But the Book of Ruth is also the story of God’s heavenly family of God the father, Jesus Christ the son as redeemer of His people.